#1 A fascination with candy

 Not everybody has the same reaction to being told that they must inherit a family business.
 For some it’s an ambition in and of itself, while others feel that having to inherit the job of their parents forces them to forego their true calling.
 The latter is the case for Kokonotsu Shikade, who is burdened with having to one day take over his dad’s candy store in rural Japan.

 He actually wants to be a manga artist, but his father insists on him becoming the ninth generation to keep the store going.
 And, while his manga work is unimpressive, Kokonotsu does know a lot about candy and has a lot of ideas for how the place might be improved.
-When he finds himself manning the register one day, the store is visited by Hotaru Shidare, heiress to the Shidare snacks company, and a total fanatic when it comes to all things sweet and delicious.
-She has come to visit this famous shop out in the countryside and begins to hang out with Kokonotsu and involve him in all sorts of candy-related antics.
+When he then finds himself manning the register one day, the store is visited by Hotaru Shidare, heiress to the Shidare snacks company, and a total fanatic when it comes to all things sweet and delicious.
+She has come to visit this famous shop out in the countryside.
+Though she is incredibly weird, Kononotsu soon finds himself befriending her and being promptly dragged into all kinds of candy-related activities.

 Perhaps this strange girl might be able to convince Kokonotsu to take over the store anyway.
 Perhaps it might also be the final push he needs to quit it entirely.

 Each episode of Dagashi Kashi is filled with short comedy adventures relating to various kinds of candy.
-Whether it is the characters discussing some trivia or backstory, a blind taste test, arguing over how a snack should be best eaten, or even a tangentially-related activity like playing a game with pogs.
-It sounds like a weak subject to dedicate a full anime too, but Dagashi Kashi is so creatively-written it manages to spin entire stories around even the most simple of snacks.
+This can be the characters discussing some trivia or backstory, a blind taste test, arguing over the correct way to eat certain snacks, or even tangentially-related games.
+It sounds like a weak subject to dedicate a full anime too, but Dagashi Kashi is so creatively-written that it manages to spin entire stories around even the most simple of snacks.
 Only on rare occasion did I find a sketch too far-fetched and even then you still got the entertaining main characters to look forward to.

 #2 Kotoyama’s character design

-While Hotaru steals the show, I also found myself taking a liking to Saya Endou, the girl who works in the local café and who is Kokonotsu’s childhood friend.
+While Hotaru steals the show, I also found myself taking a liking to Saya Endou; the girl who works in the local café and who is Kokonotsu’s childhood friend.
 Both girls have an impressive range of expressions and this ends up being a huge boon to the series’ comedy.
-Hotaru, for example, struck me as a very serious, haughty character when I first saw her, but she has her goofy and childish sides, and her deranged fanaticism for candy is executed brilliantly thanks to her design, the animation, and Ayane Taketatsu’s voice-acting.
+Hotaru, for example, struck me as a very serious, haughty character when I first saw her, but she has her goofy and childish sides.
+Her deranged fanaticism for candy is also executed brilliantly thanks to her design, the animation, and Ayane Taketatsu’s voice-acting.

 Every character felt that little bit special and those touches did a lot to endear the show’s cast.